awawro/elections-PL2019/R/turnover.md

 polling stations serving more densely populated areas might be larger, so let’s separate urban and rural areas, as well as voivodeships.

+    ## `geom_smooth()` using formula 'y ~ x'
+    ## `geom_smooth()` using formula 'y ~ x'

 ![](turnover_files/figure-markdown_strict/unnamed-chunk-8-1.png)

 Well, our suspicion was correct; urban areas (blue) are indeed on average served by larger polling stations.
-However, the turnover difference between the urban and rural areas explains most of variability in the plot above.
-The size of a polling station in rural areas does not seem to have a significant effect on the expected turnover, with a possible exception of Mazovia and Pomerania \[pol.
-*pomorskie*\] voivodeships.
+The size of a polling station is generally positively correlated the expected turnover, with the notable exception of Opole \[pol. *opolskie*\] voivodeship.
+It can be also seen that the correlation is consistently stronger in urban areas across all regions.